Ethnic Rhinoplasty in Brazil: Nasal surgery that respects your identity

 Does ethnic rhinoplasty make the nose look artificial?

 No, when performed with the correct technique and philosophy.
-My goal is always a natural result that harmonizes with the patient's face, preserving the ethnic traits that are part of their identity.
-The nose should look beautiful and proportional - not operated on.
+My goal is always a natural result that complements the patient's face, preserving the ethnic traits that are part of their identity.
+The nose should look beautiful and proportional -- not operated on.

 What is the difference between ethnic rhinoplasty and conventional rhinoplasty?